 - Telling the World about your Online Restaurant

-They will patronise you based on how they perceive your products.
-This is why packaging, branding, and labelling is very vital for any eCommerce business.
+They will patronize you based on how they perceive your products.
+This is why packaging, branding, and labeling is very vital for any eCommerce business.

 To sell food online, you must ensure your product page, package design, website, photography, and copy sells your products well and gives customers the impression that your food tastes delicious.

-Also, every country has its labelling requirements like Country of Origin, best-before dates, allergen warnings, nutritional information, etc. Make sure to check these requirements, especially if you are shipping across borders.
+Also, every country has its labeling requirements like Country of Origin, best-before dates, allergen warnings, nutritional information, etc. Make sure to check these requirements, especially if you are shipping across borders.